 |Default Port Value||Service||Purpose|

-If you are enabling security, you will need to indicate a port value for secure communication.
-See Enabling Secure Communication for Pentaho Worker Nodes for more information.
+If you are enabling security, you need to indicate a port value for secure communication.
+See Enabling secure communication for Pentaho Worker Nodes for more information.

-Determine which ports each HCI service should use.
+Determine which ports each system service should use.
 You can use the default ports for each service or specify different ones.
 In either case, these restrictions apply:

 - Every port must be accessible from all instances in the system.